jafffy/webxr/explainer.md

 ```

 > **Non-normative Notes:**
-> - Pages should not rely exclusively on deferred sessions as a method for presenting XR content, since it is not guaranteed that they will be supported in all environments.
+> - Pages should not rely exclusively on deferred session requests as a method for presenting XR content, since it is not guaranteed that they will be supported in all environments.
 An in-page button for starting XR should always be provided as a best practice.
 > - UAs may place additional restrictions on what conditions are considered XR navigable, such as restricting it to only same-origin URLs.
 > - The UA should provide a visual transition between the two pages.
 Additionally, if the UA cannot display pages in XR it is recommended that it should instruct the user to remove the headset once the UA switches to displaying a 2D page.